Skip to content

 In January 2024, I moved into a friend’s house.
 In mid-January, she was diagnosed with COVID-19.
 She was not very respectful of the rules of staying away from people.
 I did my best to stay in my area to avoid any issues.
 A week later, I was diagnosed with it as well.
 It was a mild case, and I seemed to recover quickly.
 I had an appointment with my endocrinologist, and he stated I was prediabetic, but my blood work still did not make sense; we were just going to keep an eye on it.

-About two weeks later, my appetite was non-existent.
+About 2 weeks later, my appetite was non-existent.
 I felt fine but just had to force myself to eat the smallest amounts.
 Then, within days, I woke up to blurry eyes to the point where I thought I was going blind.
 My first thought was it could have been from the low kidney readings from my internet search.
-I made an appointment with my eye doctor since it’d been about four years since my last exam.
+I made an appointment with my eye doctor since it had been about 4 years since my last exam.
 After a full eye exam, nothing showed as an issue except a change of my prescription was needed.
 He issued some dry eye drops to help clear the condition, but they did not help.
 I ordered my new glasses and thought all would be clear.
 I went about my business anxiously awaiting the new prescription to have the issue resolved.
 In the meantime, I still had blurry eyes and struggled through every day.

 On the weekend of Super Bowl 2024, I went to stay with some friends to watch the game.
 I went there on Friday night and was going to go back home on Sunday night after the game.
 I was returning to my work-at-home job on Monday morning.
 I still couldn’t eat.
 I started to feel weak and I could not stay awake.
 I let it go as I thought maybe it was still part of COVID-19 and I needed to rest.